Mercury Tracer

+The Mercury Tracer is a compact car that was marketed by Mercury from the 1987 to 1999 model years.
+The replacement for the Mercury Lynx, the Tracer was also sold as a three-door and five-door hatchback and a five-door station wagon; a four-door sedan was introduced for the second generation.
+Three generations of the model line were produced, with the second two serving as the counterpart of the Ford Escort.

-The first generation was marketed as a subcompact; the two succeeding generations were sold in the compact segment.
-All three generations derived from the Mazda 323/Protegé.
+The first Mercury-brand vehicle since 1960 without a direct Ford counterpart in North America, the first-generation Tracer was developed by Mazda.
+For its entire production, the model line (including two generations of the Escort) was derived from the Mazda 323/Protegé.

-After 1999, Mercury ended sales of the Tracer; while the Ford Escort was later replaced by the Ford Focus, Mercury exited the compact segment.
-A planned Tracer fourth generation was projected for 2012, cancelled by the closure of the Mercury brand at the end of 2010.
+Mercury discontinued the Tracer after the 1999 model year, as Ford began phasing out the Escort in favor of the Ford Focus for 2000.
+Without a Mercury counterpart to the Focus, the brand exited the compact car segment.
+A fourth-generation Tracer was initially planned for a 2012 release, but the project was abandoned following Mercury's closure in 2010.

 First generation (1987–1989)

-For 1987, Mercury introduced the Tracer as its subcompact model range to replace the Lynx.
-The first Mercury-brand vehicle assembled outside of North America, the Tracer was a counterpart of the Ford Laser (itself a variant of the Mazda 323) sold in Asia-Pacific markets.
+For 1987, Mercury introduced the Tracer to replace the Mercury Lynx as its subcompact model range.
+The first Mercury since its 1960 full-size range to not share any commonality with Ford in North America, the Tracer was derived from the Ford Laser (itself, a variant of the Mazda 323); sold in Asia-Pacific markets in place of the Ford Escort, the Laser had been redesigned in 1985.
 The first Tracers went on sale in Canada in early October 1986.
 In the United States, the model line went on sale in March 1987 and would be sold alongside the Lynx until the end of the model year.

-For 1988, a 5-door station wagon was introduced as a third body style.
+The first Mercury assembled outside of North America, all Canadian examples of the Tracer (three-door and five-door hatchbacks) were sourced from Ford Lio Ho in Taiwan.
+Vehicles for the United States (three-door and five-door hatchbacks, along with the station wagon) were sourced from Hermosillo Stamping & Assembly in Mexico.
 The Tracer had nearly no United States parts content and as such did not count towards lowering Ford's Corporate Average Fuel Economy (CAFE).

-Canadian production (three-door and five-door hatchbacks) was sourced from Ford Lio Ho in Taiwan.
-Three-door hatchbacks, five-door hatchbacks, and the later station wagons were assembled by Ford in Mexico by Hermosillo Stamping & Assembly for the United States.
-Mexican assembly of the first generation Tracer ended in August 1989, with late examples sold as "89 1/2" models into calendar year 1990.
-In spite of the cancellation, Tracer sales in the United States actually picked up in model year 1989.
+The first-generation Tracer was sold through the 1989 model year, coinciding with the model cycle of its Laser counterpart.
+Mexican assembly ended in August 1989, with late examples sold as "89 1/2" models into calendar year 1990; in spite of the cancellation, Tracer sales in the United States actually picked up in model year 1989.
 In Canada, Tracer imports ended during 1989, with sales slowing to a trickle by the end of the year.
 5,489 Tracers were sold in Canada in calendar year 1988, followed by 1,775 cars in 1989.